Deep Kronecker Network: Abstract

 \section{Abstract}

-We propose Deep Kronecker Network (DKN), a novel framework designed for analyzing medical imaging data, such as MRI, fMRI, CT, etc. Medical imaging data is different from general images in at least two aspects: i) sample size is usually much more limited, ii) model interpretation is more of a concern compared to outcome prediction.
-Due to its unique nature, general methods, such as convolutional neural network (CNN), are difficult to be directly applied.
-As such, we propose DKN, that is able to i) adapt to low sample size limitation, ii) provide desired model interpretation, and iii) achieve the prediction power as CNN.
-The DKN is general in the sense that it not only works for both matrix and (high-order) tensor represented image data, but also could be applied to both discrete and continuous outcomes.
-The DKN is built on a Kronecker product structure and implicitly imposes a piecewise smooth property on coefficients.
-Moreover, the Kronecker structure can be written into a convolutional form, so DKN also resembles a CNN, particularly, a fully convolutional network (FCN).
-Furthermore, we prove that with an alternating minimization algorithm, the solutions of DKN are guaranteed to converge to the truth geometrically even if the objective function is highly nonconvex.
-Interestingly, the DKN is also highly connected to the tensor regression framework proposed by \citet{zhou2010stable}, where a CANDECOMP/PARAFAC (CP) low-rank structure is imposed on tensor coefficients.
-Finally, we conduct both classification and regression analyses using real MRI data from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) to demonstrate the effectiveness of DKN.
+We propose a novel framework called Deep Kronecker Network, designed for analyzing medical imaging data, such as MRI, fMRI, CT, etc. Medical imaging data differs from general images in at least two aspects: i) sample size is typically considerably smaller, ii) model interpretation is more of a concern compared to outcome prediction.
+As such, general methods are difficult to be applied directly.
+The proposed Deep Kronecker Network is built on a Kronecker product structure and implicitly imposes a piecewise smooth property on coefficients, which allows it to adapt to low sample size and provide desired model interpretation.
+This approach is general in the sense that it works for both matrix and tensor represented image data, and could be applied to both continuous and discrete outcomes.
+Moreover, the Kronecker structure can be written into a convolutional form, so Deep Kronecker Network resembles a CNN, particularly, a fully convolutional network.
+Interestingly, Deep Kronecker Network is also highly connected to the tensor regression framework proposed by Zhou et al. (2013), where a low-rank structure is imposed on tensor coefficients.
+We conduct both classification and regression analyses using real MRI data from the Alzheimer’s Disease Neuroimaging Initiative to demonstrate the effectiveness of Deep Kronecker Network.